desktopofsamuel/portfolio/content/blog/2019-05-01 Building Gatsby v2 With Multiple Post Type/index.md

 - "Personal Website"
 - "How To"
 cover: "./3.png"
+tldr: "This is an update to my previous article Building Gatsby With Multiple Post Type, as I have rebuilt my whole site using GatsbyJS v2. "
 ---

 ##Intro

 This is an update to my previous article [Building Gatsby With Multiple Post Type](./building-gatsby-with-multiple-post-type), as I have rebuilt my whole site using GatsbyJS v2.
 I switched from [Gatsby default starter](https://github.com/gatsbyjs/gatsby-starter-default) to [Gatsby Advanced Starter](https://github.com/Vagr9K/gatsby-advanced-starter) which save me some time setting up foundation of the website. (e.g. Tags, Category, SEO etc)

 But please note that this starter contains no UI or any style, you will need to build it on our own.
 If you are a designer with some front-end development experience, this is the place.